tescolopio/terms_guardian/README.md

   - Flesch-Kincaid Readability Score (0-100, higher is more readable)
   - Dale-Chall Readability Index (Grade level equivalent)
   - Gunning Fog Index (Years of formal education needed)
+  - Letter grades from A+ to F- that translate scores into intuitive ratings
+  - For detailed methodology, see our [Content Grading Guide](docs/contentGrading.md)

 ### 3. Rights Retention Grade
 - **What it is**: An analysis of user rights within the agreement
-  - A letter grade (A+-F-) and numerical score (0-100) indicating overall rights fairness
+  - A letter grade (A+ to F-) and numerical score (0-100) indicating overall rights fairness
   - Detailed breakdown of rights analysis
   - Rights retained by the user
   - Rights surrendered to the service